rezkam/kashk/storage/README.md

 ### Installation

 1. Clone this repository or download the source code.
-2. Navigate to the directory containing the `storage.go` file.
+2. Create a data and give the user permission to read and write to it.

 ### Usage